-One of the basic concepts of science we have studied is changes in matter.
+Change in matter is one of the basic concepts of science.
 There are two types of changes, physical and chemical changes.
 The preliminary chapters help students understand the basic difference between these two changes.
-In this section, we will understand what are chemical changes and their characteristics.
+In this section, we will understand what chemical changes are and their properties.
 This concept page defining the examples of chemical change has been formatted by the experts of Vedantu for the benefit of the students.
 Here, you will find the best definition of chemical change along with 20 examples of chemical changes.
 In a chemical change, the chemical nature of the reactants totally changes to form new substances developing new chemical and physical traits.
-The composition and decomposition of substances in a chemical change will be properly defined so that the students of all merit levels can easily grab the concept and carry on studying the chapter without any hassle.

 What is a Chemical Change?